top of page

 Genesis 3:16-19

-Theistic evolution, the notion that God created by means of evolution, quite clearly totally contradicts foundational teaching of scripture.
-Suffering and death are the result of sin, but this is impossible if millions of years of sickness, suffering and death took place before humans emerged.
+The notion that God created by means of evolution quite clearly totally contradicts foundational teaching of scripture.
+Suffering and death are the result of sin, but this is impossible if millions of years of sickness, suffering and death, all of which is found in the fossil record, took place before humans emerged.

 For the earnest expectation of the creation eagerly waits for the revealing of the sons of God.
 For the creation was subjected to futility, not willingly, but because of Him who subjected it in hope; because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation groans and labors with birth pangs together until now.